Privacy Notice for Square Sellers and Website Visitors

 This also enables us to protect the integrity of our Services and systems, and your, our, our customers', or your customers' rights or property.

-This also enables us to do internal research, measure, track, and analyze trends and usage.
+This also enables us to do internal research, measure, track, and analyze trends and usage, to improve our products and services, and, in the United States, to provide our products and services when instructed by your customers.

 |We use your Commercial Information when you interact with our systems and when it is associated with a transaction.
 We combine this information with Identification Information as well as with risk signals.||This enables us to debug, fix service errors, investigate, detect, prevent, report or recover from fraud, misrepresentations, security breaches or incidents, other potentially prohibited, malicious, or illegal activities; or to otherwise help protect your account, including to dispute chargebacks on your behalf.||Contract performance (support and maintenance)